Brittney Griner says she's 'never going overseas' again after her detention

 But it was also the first chance for many reporters to ask the star center about being arrested by Russian airport security on charges of drug smuggling last February.
 Griner was held in detention for 10 months before the U.S. negotiated her release in exchange for convicted arms dealer Viktor Bout.

-She took to the stage in Phoenix wearing a black T-shirt with the phrase "bring our families home."
+She took to the stage in Phoenix wearing a black T-shirt from the Bring our Families Home campaign.

 "Ooh, a little different than a basketball press conference.
 A lot of media in here," she said with a laugh.